MLB to pay minor leaguers $185 million to settle lawsuit

+An early estimate is that perhaps 23,000 players could share the money with an average payment of $5,000 to $5,500, according to a filing by Brian Kriegler, the players’ damages expert.
+More precise totals will not be calculated until notice is given to eligible players.

-The proposed settlement, announced May 10, was filed Friday with the U.S. District Court in San Francisco, where Chief Magistrate Judge Joseph C. Spero is expected to grant his approval.
+The deal, announced May 10, was filed Friday with the U.S. District Court in San Francisco.
+Chief Magistrate Judge Joseph C. Spero must approve the settlement, a step that usually is routine in this type of case.

 ”This settlement is a monumental step for minor league players toward a fair and just compensation system,” Garrett Broshuis, the players’ lead lawyer and a former minor league pitcher, said in a statement. ”I’ve seen first-hand the financial struggle players face while earning poverty-level wages – or no wages at all – in pursuit of their major league dream.”